jondlm/website/_posts/2014-04-01-linux-cheat-sheet.md

 ## Ubuntu unity

-- `alt + num5` hit any of the numpad numbers to align the windows
+- `ctrl + alt + num5` hit any of the numpad numbers to align the windows
 - `hold super key` for keyboard shortcuts

 ## Compilation